ArjunM98/move-smart-contracts/README.md

 This repository was built ontop of the [VeriSolid smart-contracts](https://github.com/anmavrid/smart-contracts) repository to create a similar interface and configuration set-up.
 We also made use of the [webgme-react-viz](https://github.com/pmeijer/webgme-react-viz) repository as a wrapper to set-up a visualizer as a react component.
 In terms of the verification process, VeriSolid's implementation is adapted for the Move language.

 This project runs under the [MIT License](LICENSE).

+All Copyright information of used dependencies and transistive dependencies can be found in [license.json](licenses.json).